-In April 2018, the Company formed Melt Pharmaceuticals, Inc. ("Melt").
+In April 2018, the Company formed Melt Pharmaceuticals, Inc. ("Melt") as a wholly-owned subsidiary.
 In December 2018, the Company entered into an asset purchase agreement with Melt (the "Melt Asset Purchase Agreement").
-Pursuant to the terms of the Melt Asset Purchase Agreement, Melt was assigned certain intellectual property and related rights from the Company to develop, formulate, make, sell, and sub-license certain Company conscious sedation and analgesia related formulations (collectively, the "Melt Products").
-Under the terms of the Melt Asset Purchase Agreement, Melt is required to make midsingle digit royalty payments to the Company on net sales of the Melt Products while any patent rights remain outstanding, as well as other conditions.
+Pursuant to the terms of the Melt Asset Purchase Agreement, Melt was assigned certain intellectual property and related rights from the Company to develop, formulate, make, sell, and sub-license certain Company conscious sedation and analgesia-related formulations (collectively, the "Melt Products").
+Under the terms of the Melt Asset Purchase Agreement, Melt is required to make mid-single digit royalty payments to the Company on net sales of the Melt Products while any patent rights remain outstanding, as well as other conditions.

-In January and March of 2019, Melt entered into definitive stock purchase agreements (collectively, the "Melt Series A Preferred Stock Agreement") with certain investors and closed the sale of Melt's Series A Preferred Stock (the "Melt Series A Stock"), generating approximately \$11,400,000 of proceeds (collectively, the "Melt Series A Round") at a purchase price of \$5.00 per share.
+In January and March of 2019, Melt entered into definitive stock purchase agreements (collectively, the "Melt Series A Preferred Stock Agreement") with certain investors and closed on the purchase and sale of Melt's Series A Preferred Stock (the "Melt Series A Stock"), generating approximately \$11,400,000 of proceeds (collectively, the "Melt Series A Round") at a purchase price of \$5.00 per share.
 As a result, the Company lost voting and ownership control of Melt and ceased consolidating Melt's financial statements.
-In January 2019, the Company deconsolidated Melt and recorded a gain of \$5,810,000 and adjusted the carrying value in Melt to reflect the increased valuation of Melt and the Company's new ownership interest in accordance with ASC 810-10-40-4(c), Consolidation.
+In January 2019, the Company deconsolidated Melt and recorded a gain of \$5,810,000 and adjusted the carrying value in Melt to reflect the increased valuation of Melt and the Company's new ownership interest in accordance with Accounting Standards Codification ("ASC") 810-10-40-4(c), Consolidation.

-In February 2019, the Company and Melt entered into a Management Services Agreement (the "Melt MSA"), whereby the Company provides to Melt certain administrative services and support, including bookkeeping, web services and human resources related activities, and Melt is required to pay the Company a monthly amount of \$10,000.
+In February 2019, the Company and Melt entered into a Management Service Agreement (the "Melt MSA"), whereby the Company provides to Melt certain administrative services and support, including bookkeeping, web services and human resources related activities, and Melt is required to pay the Company a monthly amount of \$10,000.
+During the year ended December 31, 2022, the Company recorded \$91,000 due from Melt for reimbursable expenses and amounts payable pursuant to the Melt MSA, which are included in prepaid expenses and other current assets in the accompanying condensed consolidated balance sheets.
+As of December 31, 2022 and December 31, 2021, the Company was due \$139,000 and \$48,000, respectively, from Melt for reimbursable expenses and amounts due under the Melt MSA.
+Melt did not make any payments to the Company during the year ended December 31, 2022.

-In September 2021, the Company provided Melt with a senior secured loan (the "Melt Loan Agreement") in the amount of \$13,500,000 which is intended to fund the Phase 2 program of MELT-300.
-In connection with the loan the Company provided Melt, we also were provided the right, but not the obligation, to match any offer received by Melt associated with the commercial rights to any of its drug candidates for a period of five years.
-Melt is required to make midsingle digit royalty payments to the Company on net sales of MELT-300, while any patent rights remain outstanding, subject to other conditions.
+Melt is required to make mid-single digit royalty payments to the Company on net sales of MELT-300, while any patent rights remain outstanding, subject to other conditions.
 Melt can require the Company to cease compounding like products at the time of FDA approval of MELT-300.
 If approved, we do not expect a cessation of compounding like products to have a material impact on our operations and financial performance.